A History of the Kalmar Nyckel

 There is no further mention of Antoni in any records once the Dutch and then the English took over the colony of New Sweden.
 Whether or not he was treated as an equal; whether or not he married and had children; or whether he remained in a settlement on the Delaware River, returned to the Caribbean, or moved west as did many former New Sweden colonist did is all unknown and subject of great speculation.

 Our family, through my father's mother, traces its roots to New Sweden through the Holstein line back to Matts Holstein.
 It is not clear that anyone named Holstein was a passenger aboard the Kalmar Nyckel or arrived while New Sweden was still in existance.
-Anna Holstein, a nineteenth century genealogist, wrote that according to family tradition the first Holstein, Matts or Matthias, was a carpenter who was born in New Sweden in 1644 whose father had arrived on the Key of Calmar with Peter Minuit.
+Anna Holstein, a nineteenth century genealogist, wrote that according to family tradition the first Holstein, Matts or Matthias, was a carpenter who was born in New Sweden in 1644 and whose father had arrived on the Key of Calmar with Peter Minuit.
 There is some evidence for this being true.
-The one passenger on the first voyage of the Kalmar Nyckel (the only voyage with Peter Minuit aboard) who remained to settle in New Sweden was named Claes Jansen.
+One passenger on the first voyage of the Kalmar Nyckel (the only voyage with Peter Minuit aboard) who remained to settle in New Sweden was named Claes Jansen (or Claes Janssen or Klas Johannson).
 He was a carpenter.
 The custom at the time was for children to derive their last name from their father's first name, so Claes Jansen's children would have been named Claesson.
 Indeed, Matts Holstein's original last name was Claesson, and if they were both carpenters, the shared occupation might suggest a family link.
 However, there are problems with this story.
 The reason the surname was changed from Claesson to Holstein was most likely because the family was from Holstein, which was then part of the Kingdom of Denmark.
-Claes Jansen, however, was from Niewkerck, in Holland.
-A contemporary genealogist, Peter Stebbins Craig, has found a church record indicating Matts Holstein's birthplace as Dittmarschen, in Holstein, in 1642.
-That pretty much settles things, except for two other church records that appear to provide potential contradictory evidence.
-I have seen reference to a record in the Old Swedes Church that indicates Matts was baptized there in 1642.
-The record referred to may be the 1683 Gloria Dei church census (it is not certain because several churches were known as the Old Swedes Church).
-Stebbins cites that record for determining that Matts Holstein was born in 1642, but he doesn't mention the baptism record.
-Not having seen the document, I can only guess that difference might be in accuracy of translation.
+It does not appear, however, that Claes Jansen was from Holstein.
+Contradictory evidence lists his birthplace as Västergötland, Sweden, or Niewkerck, in Holland.
+Perhaps he wasn't born in either place, but migrated there from Holstein.
+Not likely, but possible.
+A contemporary genealogist, the late Peter Stebbins Craig, found a church record indicating Matts Holstein's birthplace as Dittmarschen, in Holstein, in 1642.
+That would pretty much settle things, except for other church records that might provide contradictory evidence.
+There is a reference to a record in the Old Swedes Church that indicates Matts was baptized there in 1642.
+Unfortunately several churches were known as the Old Swedes Church, and I have not seen the actual document.
 The other record is from a 1693 Gloria Dei church census, where old Matts Holstein is listed, but not marked as a member who was born "in the homeland."
 If "in the homeland" meant back in Europe, that suggests he was born in New Sweden, but if "in the homeland" meant specifically Sweden, a person born in Holstein would not have been included.
 Craig also indicates that Matts Holstein came in 1663 to New Amstel, which means he came after the Dutch had incorporated New Sweden into New Amsterdam.
 New Amstel was the Dutch name for the place that started out as Fort Casimir, then became Fort Trinity [Trefaldigheets], but as New Amstel was then an expanded settlement.
 One year later, when the English took over, New Amstel became Newcastle [or New Castle].
 Craig does not indicate his source for the date nor the name of the ship on which he might have been a passenger.
 There were two ships that arrived in New Amstel in 1663.
 The St. Jacob came in July with over a hundred passengers, only a handful of whom were listed by name.
 In December the Purmerender Kerck arrived with over 150 passengers, only four of whom were named.

 It is through the wives of several generations of Matts Holsteins that we can trace at least five ancestors who came to New Sweden aboard the Kalmar Nyckel: Peter Gunnarsson Rambo, Peter Larsson Cock, Sven Gunnarsson, his wife [whose name is not known], and their daughter Gertrude Svensdotter, who was only a year old when she traveled to New Sweden.
 Three of Peter Larsson Cock's daughters married three of Peter Gunnarsson Rambo's sons, and oldest of these men's granddaughters, Britta Rambo, married Matts Holstein's son, who was also named Matts Holstein.
 Our connection to Gertrude Svensdotter and her parents is through her great granddaughter, Magdalen or Maudlin Hulings, who married Matthias Holstein, the third in that line with the same name.
+Through Magdalen Hulings, we can trace ancestry to Lars Huling (many variations of the name exist), who arrived aboard the Örn (Eagle) in 1654.
+He was also from Holstein and was a couple generations removed from minor French nobility.
 There most likely were additional ancestors of ours aboard the Kalmar Nyckel, but the records are too incomplete, especially in providing women's names, to provide clear evidence.

 Tracing Elisabeth Pålsdotter's line back further, her parents Margareta Andersdotter and Pål Jönsson Mullica had come to New Sweden in 1654, a year before New Sweden came to an end.
 Pål seems to have been a good law-abiding citizen, but Margareta was a bit of a trouble-maker.
 It was she, not her husband, who made a legal complaint against a neighbor in a land dispute, and after she had became a widow twice, she was found guilty and fined 100 guilders (meant to be a devasting amount so as to discourage potential rebels) by the English government for being a conspirator in the Long Finn Rebellion.